fezfez/keep-update/README.md

 file_put_content('tmp', json_encode($news));
 ```

 I will have a json representation in tmp file.
-Now i want to wake up the representation.
+Now i want to wake the representation.

 ```php
 $newsArray = json_decode(file_get_content('tmp'));
 ```

-How to be sure, thats the array i have is a correct representation of my dto's ?
+How to be sure that's the array i have is a correct representation of my dto's ?
 You have to create a  validator class, that's very annoying...

-With keepUpdate you only have to add Annotation in your attribute, resume the previous sample
+With keepUpdate you only have to add Annotation in your attribute, resuming the previous sample

 ```php